ent/ent/doc/md/getting-started.md

 	 }
 	```

-We run `entc` on the schema directory to re-generate the assets.
+We run `ent` on the schema directory to re-generate the assets.
 ```console
 go generate ./ent
 ```